jonnytdavies/waste-recycle-MS4/README.md

 **All tests were done individually on Firefox, Chrome, Safari on Mac and iOS, and returned the same results.
 I have been unable to test Edge and Internet Explorer, or any browsers on PC.**
 ### Deployment
+This website has been deployed using Heroku, and can be found running [here](https://junk-to-your-trunk.herokuapp.com/)

+For more details on how to deploy a site to Heroku see this [video](https://www.youtube.com/watch?time_continue=4&v=XQcdS9mx97E&feature=emb_title)

 #### Credits
 The structure to a lot of this website came from what I learnt in the Code Institute lessons.
 Particular note must go to them for the accounts app, checkout and cart.